 – rusty conduit from hydraulic-mining days

-– two huge cylindrical iron tanks, immovable
+– a huge cylindrical iron tank, immovable

 * * * *